bormaxi8080/osint-timeline/README.md

 By splitting a QR code into 7 fragments, we may physically split and distribute a secret into the real world.
 For example by printing the QR fragments onto transparent paper and handing them out to multiple people: https://github.com/jzck/horqrux

+dontgo403 is a tool to bypass 40X errors: https://github.com/devploit/dontgo403

+FinalRecon is an **automatic web reconnaissance** tool written in python.
+Goal of FinalRecon is to provide an **overview** of the target in a **short** amount of time while maintaining the **accuracy** of results.
+Instead of executing **several tools** one after another it can provide similar results keeping dependencies **small and simple**: https://github.com/thewhiteh4t/FinalRecon

+User Agent switcher and Manager: https://chrome.google.com/webstore/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg

 ----